learn-co-curriculum/dsc-word-vectorization-lab/README.md

 ```

     {'dreams': 6, 'aint': 4, 'another': 2, 'let': 6, 'prayin': 1, 'promises': 1, 'haunt': 6, 'bring': 4, 'it': 7, 'morgue': 1, 'how': 1, 'i': 15, 'did': 1, 'stars': 18, 'gon': 1, 'tell': 1, 'live': 1, 'in': 2, 'if': 3, 'gift': 1, 'buildin': 1, 'tryna': 1, 'confrontation': 1, 'may': 6, 'false': 1, 'expectations': 1, 'involved': 1, 'days': 1, 'are': 9, 'for': 7, 'crazy': 1, 'who': 2, 'what': 1, 'important': 1, 'bad': 1, 'kinda': 1, 'end': 1, 'but': 1, 'this': 6, 'know': 9, 'covered': 1, 'fuck': 1, 'hoped': 3, 'ego': 1, 'away': 1, 'skin': 1, 'losin': 1, 'shit': 1, 'game': 1, 'that': 8, 'percentage': 1, 'on': 1, 'youre': 1, 'with': 3, 'be': 6, 'no': 4, 'mans': 1, 'momma': 1, 'look': 1, 'nobody': 1, 'about': 3, 'bullet': 1, 'rebound': 1, 'credit': 1, 'time': 1, 'invite': 1, 'lets': 3, 'realest': 1, 'ya': 1, 'cryin': 1, 'heart': 1, 'me': 14, 'to': 6, 'you': 34, 'congratulations': 1, 'like': 6, 'down': 1, 'reason': 3, 'want': 2, 'truth': 1, 'find': 1, 'out': 2, 'winnin': 1, 'recognize': 1, 'conversation': 1, 'confidence': 1, 'motherfucker': 1, 'thanks': 1, 'at': 2, 'small': 1, 'all': 22, 'runnin': 1, 'breathin': 1, 'my': 7, 'wouldnt': 1, 'or': 4, 'endorsin': 1, 'even': 2, 'everything': 3, 'better': 1, 'people': 1, 'moral': 1, 'hate': 1, 'and': 6, 'dont': 2, 'is': 3, 'sword': 1, 'its': 1, 'just': 2, 'anything': 3, 'cause': 2, 'give': 1, 'loved': 1, 'from': 1, 'good': 1, 'the': 38, 'wont': 1, 'can': 1, 'oh': 1, 'get': 2, 'life': 2, 'calculated': 1, 'talk': 3, 'entitled': 1, 'night': 6, 'new': 1, 'ever': 1, 'way': 2, 'approach': 9, 'were': 1, 'feel': 4, 'nothin': 1, 'do': 8, 'thats': 2, 'of': 1, 'talkin': 1, 'got': 3, 'feeling': 7, 'stay': 1, 'move': 1, 'im': 3, 'your': 5, 'making': 1, 'closer': 9, 'hours': 1, 'a': 7, 'might': 6, 'love': 6, 'dealin': 1, 'cant': 1, 'corrupt': 1, 'story': 1}

 Great!
 You've just successfully vectorized your first text document!
 Now, let's look at a more advanced type of vectorization, TF-IDF!

 ### TF-IDF Vectorization

 TF-IDF stands for **_Term Frequency, Inverse Document Frequency_**.
-This is a more advanced form of vectorization that weights each term in a document by how unique it is to the given document it is contained in, which allows us to summarize the contents of a document using a few key words.
+This is a more advanced form of vectorization that weighs each term in a document by how unique it is to the given document it is contained in, which allows us to summarize the contents of a document using a few key words.
 If the word is used often in many other documents, it is not unique, and therefore probably not too useful if we wanted to figure out how this document is unique in relation to other documents.
 Conversely, if a word is used many times in a document, but rarely in all the other documents we are considering, then it is likely a good indicator for telling us that this word is important to the document in question.

 The formula TF-IDF uses to determine the weights of each term in a document is **_Term Frequency_** multiplied by **_Inverse Document Frequency_**, where the formula for Term Frequency is: